 All posts

-That scenario plays out in organizations everywhere.
+That distinction matters.
 Forrester reports that knowledge workers spend roughly 30% of their day searching for information or recreating work that already exists (Forrester, 2025).
 For non-technical teams, enterprise search largely solves that problem.
-For engineering teams, the problem runs deeper than search can reach.
+For engineers, the problem runs deeper than search can reach: stale docs, conflicting sources, PR decisions buried in Slack threads, and AI agents that treat any retrieved document as ground truth.

 This comparison isn't "Glean is bad."
 Glean is very good at what it does.
-The question is whether what it does is sufficient for how engineering teams actually work.
+The question, for any engineering leader in 2026, is which tool their team standardizes on.

 For background, see our post on what a context engine is.